 - Multiple large flat screen TVs for comfortable viewing of sporting events

-Parx opened its temporary facility in January, and plans to unveil its permanent offering in the second quarter of 2019.
+Parx opened this temporary facility in January, and plans to unveil its permanent offering in 2019.

-Like Parx’s online ventures, the property’s retail sportsbook operations will be powered by GAN.
+Like Parx’s online ventures, the property’s retail sportsbook operations are powered by GAN and Kambi.

 Online/mobile sports betting with Parx